volodymyrprokopyuk/knowledge-base/programming/javascript.md

     - Single-threaded event loop (EL) reads the EQ and executes handlers (app callbacks) to completion (no race conditions).
-App callbacks request more async operations at SED (when a task requests a new async operations it gives control back to the event loop)
+App callbacks request more async operations at SED (when a task requests a new async operations it gives control back to the event loop; invoking an async operation always unwinds the stack back to the event loop, leaving it free to handle other requests, IO-bound)
     - EL blocks again (next EL cycle) at SED for new async operations to complete
 - **libuv** = SED + reactor (event loop + event queue) = cross-platform